Plugin Configuration for Developers¶

 Using ‘configure’ for supybot-wizard support¶

-“expect” is a very general prompting mechanism which can specify certain inputs that it will accept and also specify a default response.
+“expect” is the most general prompting mechanism which specifies certain inputs and a default response.
 It takes the following arguments:

 prompt: The text to be displayed